yanirta/assertio/README.md

 - Display reports on tests performance and execution.
 - Unify reporting from multiple nodes and projects.
 - Multi language * framework * platform support (currently Java & JavaScript).
-- Supports regression testing, pass or fail tests based on previous values.
+- Supports regression testing, pass or fail tests based on previous results.
-- Central point of evaluation.
+- Central point of evaluation, which means less bugs in writing tests.
 - Realtime indication on test execution.

 ## __The dashboard__